Department of Medicine

 The 18-bed MICU, with its broad expertise caring for a variety of medical conditions, also admits patients from other ICUs when units such as cardiology or neurology are full.
-Standards of care established by the Critical Care Center help ensure that patients receive optimum, coordinated care regardless of which ICU they are assigned to.
+Standards of care established by the hospital, society and national guidelines help ensure that patients receive optimum, coordinated care regardless of which ICU they are assigned to.

 What to Expect

 The MICU is a patient-centered ICU and as such, families are always welcome at their loved one's bedside.
 After a 2005 in-house study, the MICU eliminated visiting hours so the ICU is open to families 24/7.
 The MICU also began a practice called “family presencing.”
 This enables family members to stay in the patient’s room at all times, even during a serious emergency such as a cardiac arrest.
 In emergencies a MICU nurse stays with the family to provide information and reassurance.